The Frobenius and factor universality problems of the Kleene star of a finite set of words: Introduction

 \begin{example} The language $L = \{000, 00000\}$ over $\Sigma = \{0\}$ generates the cofinite language $L^*$; since $\gcd(3,5)=1$, the language $L^*$ includes all words longer than $3\cdot 5 - 3 - 5 = 7$. \end{example}

-\begin{example} For the language $L = \{0,01,10,11\}$ over $\Sigma = \{0,1\}$, the words in $L^*$ are:
+\begin{example} For the language $L = \{0,01,10,11,101\}$ over $\Sigma = \{0,1\}$, the words in $L^*$ are:

-We can see that $111 \notin L^*$ and actually every word of the form $111(11)^*$ does not belong to $L^*$.
-However, if we add $111$ to $L$, the answer becomes that $L^*$ is cofinite; since we can build all words of length $2$ and $3$ over the alphabet $\{0,1\}$, and $\gcd(2,3) = 1$, we know that $L^*$ must contain all sufficiently long words. \end{example}
+We can see that $111 \notin L^*$ and also every word of the form $111(11)^*$ does not belong to $L^*$.
+However, if we add $111$ to $L$, the answer becomes that $L^*$ is cofinite; it contains every word except the word~$1$. \end{example}

 The problem can be seen as \emph{almost universality} of the language $L^*$.
-It models a situation where we consider whether a given dictionary is sufficient to generate all sufficiently long sequences.
-For example, consider sound synthesis.
-A common method there is \emph{unit selection}, which is generating the sound by concatenating various recorded sequences \cite{Hande2014}.
-In a simple setting, if we do not care about short sequences (as for them we require all single-sound samples anyway), testing whether a given sound bank is strong enough to generate everything is equivalent to the Frobenius monoid problem.

-Kao, Shallit, and Xu \cite{KaoShallitXu2008FPFM,Xu2009FPFM} showed that, in particular, if $L^*$ is cofinite, then the longest non-expressible words can be exponentially long in the length of the longest words from $L$.
+Kao, Shallit, and Xu \cite{KaoShallitXu2008FPFM,Xu2009FPFM} showed that, in particular, if $L^*$ is cofinite, then the longest non-expressible words can be exponentially long in $\norm{L}_\infty$; their construction is based on the so-called \emph{multi-shift de Bruijn sequences} \cite{KariXu2012}.
 This is in contrast with the classical Frobenius problem, where the largest non-expressible integer is bounded quadratically in the largest given integer \cite{Brauer1942}.
+A quadratic bound exists also for a similar problem where the iterated shuffle is used instead of the Kleene star operation \cite{NicholsonRampersad2018}.
+Since the shown examples also use exponentially many words in $\norm{L}_\infty$, the question about the bound in terms of $\norm{L}_1$ or $|L|$ remained open.

 In 2009, Shallit and Xu posed the open question about the computational complexity of determining whether $L^*$ is cofinite \cite{Xu2009FPFM}.
-They also proved that it is NP-hard and in PSPACE when $L$ is given as a regular expression \cite{XuShallit2008}.
-The question about the computational complexity appears on the Shallit's list of open problems \cite{ShallitBC4}.
+They also noted that it is NP-hard and in PSPACE when $L$ is given as a regular expression \cite{XuShallit2008}.
+This question appears on Shallit's list of open problems \cite{ShallitBC4}.